Nexmind/Swiftizy/README.md

 Swiftizy is a big help to develop Swift application using CoreData and consume REST service.

+####CoreData
-CoreData: a lot of easy method for fetching, create, delete, predicate, and a PrimaryKey system.
+A lot of easy method for fetching, create, delete, predicate, and a PrimaryKey system.

+####REST
-REST: Make GET and POST easily (DELETE & UPDATE are coming soon)
+Make GET and POST easily (DELETE & UPDATE are coming soon)

+####JSON
-JSON: Just one line to convert your JSON in NSManagedObject subclass.
+Just one line to convert your JSON in NSManagedObject subclass.
 No need to define key for each attributes.

 Typical type of application using Swiftizy: